Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     - Simply copy the files in `js/MZ` over to your game's `www/js/libs` folder.

 ### Games files decryption
-1. Go to [Java-RPG-Maker-MV-Decrypter](https://gitlab.com/Petschko/Java-RPG-Maker-MV-Decrypter) and follow the instr\uctions.
+1. Go to [Java-RPG-Maker-MV-Decrypter](https://gitlab.com/Petschko/Java-RPG-Maker-MV-Decrypter) and follow the instructions.

 2. Delete the encrypted files in your game's `www` folder, most of the time, the `audio` and the `img` folders.

     Note: For unknown reasons, `www/img/system/Loading.png` and `www/img/system/Window.png` (if exist) are usually not encrypted so don't delete them!

+3. Copy the decrypted files to the game folder.

-3. Edit the `www/data/System.json` file so the game see decrypted files:
+4. Edit the `www/data/System.json` file so the game see decrypted files:
     - Change the `hasEncryptedImages` and `hasEncryptedAudio` parameters to `false`.

     - It should looks like this: `"hasEncryptedImages":false,"hasEncryptedAudio":false,"encryptionKey":"random_number"`